Study shows red and white meat increase large (but not small) LDL particles

 The study, published in The American Journal of Clinical Nutrition, enrolled 113 individuals and randomized them to either a high saturated fat diet (40% carbs, 24% protein, 35% fat, 14% saturated fat) or a low saturated fat diet (equal macronutrients with the exception of 7% saturated fat replaced instead by monounsaturated fat).
 Each group changed their diet every four weeks from a high red meat diet (mostly from beef), high white meat diet (chicken and turkey) and high non-meat diet (legumes, nuts, grain and soy).

 The main finding was that LDL and total cholesterol concentrations were higher with the higher saturated fat diets and with red meat and white meat alike.
 Also of note, the increase was all due to large LDL particles, with no change in the small particles, and no significant change in the total cholesterol to HDL ratio.
-These are important points as multiple studies call into question the reliability of LDL as a marker of cardiovascular risk in nutritional studies.
+These are important points as multiple studies suggest ratios and LDL size may have more predictive value than the amount of LDL cholesterol as a solitary variable.

 More importantly, however, the authors themselves acknowledge: